-The pursuit of happiness has been a major subject over the last years.
-Many books have been written about it and quite a few movies have been produced around happiness.
-It must be on many peoples mind to get such an attention.
+The pursuit of happiness has become something of a phenomenon over the past few years.
+Many books have been written about it, and quite a few movies have been produced around happiness.
+It must be on many people’s minds to get such attention.
 The amount of workshops that are offered just around the area I live, promising to learn a way to become happy, is extraordinary.

-There are many different explanations out there and it is rather confusing.
+There are many different explanations out there, and it is somewhat confusing.
 Just put into Google the question “What is happiness?” and you will understand what I mean.

-It takes a bit of practice to re-wire yourself out of this drag-race, but it is completely worth it.
-The OK line has become a variable I can play with.
-I am in charge and I can move it up or down anyway I like.
+It takes a bit of practice to re-wire yourself out of this drag-race, but it is entirely worth it.
+The ‘okay’ line has become a variable I can play with.
+I am in charge, and I can move it up or down, anyway I like.
 I came to see that happiness is something I can create in me or through outside sources.

 My advice to anyone in pursuit of happiness is to start with yourself.
 Instead of looking to gain something, look at what you already have in you.
 Discover how amazing you are without comparing or judgment.